forest-lang/forest-compiler/README.md

 **If every dev can use different syntax, what do we store in the repo?**

 You only need to store a single representation of the syntax in source control, which we'll call the canonical representation.
-The syntax for this represenation would be agreed by the project's collaborators, but is largely unimportant.
+The syntax for this representation would be agreed by the project's collaborators, but is largely unimportant.

 **What's the point of having different syntaxes?**